Home Help for families Information & advice Benefits & tax credits Benefits you might be entitled to Tax credits

 The amount that you get depends on your family circumstances and your annual income.
 You get extra Child Tax Credit payments if you have a child with a disability who gets one of:

-Eligibility for Working Tax Credit depends partly on income but also on the number of hours you work.
+Eligibility for Working Tax Credit depends partly on income, but also on the number of hours you work.

 However, a couple with children need only work 16 hours per week between them if:

-You could get up to £122.50 a week for one child and £210 a week for two or more children although the amount that you receive towards your childcare costs will vary depending on your income.
+You could get up to £122.50 a week for one child and £210 a week for two or more children.
+The exact amount that you receive towards your childcare costs will vary depending on your income.

 Childcare costs can be included only for:

 The amount of tax credits you get is usually based on your annual taxable income and your family size.
 If you have a partner, your joint income is taken into account.

-Sometimes people are overpaid tax credits, for example if there’s a change in their circumstances or the Tax Credits Office makes a mistake – see the government’s website for more information.
+Sometimes people are overpaid tax credits.
+For example, if there’s a change in their circumstances or the Tax Credits Office makes a mistake.
+See the government’s website for more information.

-If you don’t agree that you were overpaid tax credits or you think the amount of the overpayment is wrong, you can ask for a mandatory reconsideration and subsequently appeal that decision in the normal way.
+In this case, you can ask for a mandatory reconsideration and subsequently appeal that decision in the normal way.
 See our page on revisions and appeals.

-Instead, if you are unhappy with a decision to recover a tax credit overpayment, for instance because you think it was an official error, you can dispute the decision to recover using form TC846.
-You need to do this within three months of the decision although a late dispute may be accepted in exceptional circumstances.
+In this case, you cannot ask for a mandatory reconsideration nor appeal HMRC’s decision to recover that money.
+Instead, you can dispute the decision to recover using form TC846.
+You need to do this within three months of the decision.
+A late dispute may be accepted in exceptional circumstances.

 Unfortunately, HMRC will continue to recover the overpayment while it is looking at your dispute.
-However, if your dispute is successful any amount already recovered should be refunded to you.
+However, if your dispute is successful, any amount already recovered should be refunded to you.